About the PSGA

 If you create or build APIs there'll also be a free threshold up to £1,000 per calendar month for you to use the premium datasets to develop apps, products and services for use by third parties, including the public – using our or your own APIs.

 Our Open ID policy should help you join datasets and improve how our data works with yours.

 We’ve also added property extents data for land ownership and local authority planning to the derived data you can publish under open government licence.

 Driving innovation in location data

-To stimulate innovation, you can use premium data for free up to £1,000 per month, or in development mode – so you can design, develop and launch applications.
+To stimulate innovation, you can use premium data for free up to £1,000 per calendar month, or in development mode – so you can design, develop and launch applications.

 We’ve also lowered royalties by up to 80% for offline use of data – including valuable property-level address data.

 We’ll keep you updated as more products come on stream.
 And we have an ambitious roadmap in how we’re developing our authoritative, world-leading data.

 Our work with expert user groups will bring improvements and new developments with real impact.
 This collaboration and learning will directly support the vision and outcomes of the Geospatial Commission’s National Geospatial Strategy.